Financial-Times/origami/README.md

 `o-layout` provides page layouts and typography as a starting point to create internal tools or products.
 Layouts provided include:

+- An empty layout with contained content well (default).
+- An empty layout with full-width "bleed" content.
 - A documentation/blog page layout.
 - A landing/homepage layout.
 - A search/query page layout.